 Cashier

 Being a cashier at Weis is kind of the classic first job experience.
 You’re the one standing at the front, scanning groceries, greeting customers, and making sure everyone has a smooth checkout.
 It might seem simple at first, but cashiers are the face of the store, so you’re always interacting with people and learning how to deal with different situations.
-It’s great for someone who’s friendly, chill under pressure, and just wants steady hours without overthinking things too much.

 Job Requirements: